raissalegal/Final-Assigment-Tools-for-DS/README.md

-# Final-Assigment-Tools-for-DS
+# Final Assigments from IBM Data Science Professional Certificate Courses
-This is a repository to host my final assigment for IBM course *Tools for Data Science* available on *Coursera.org*.
+This is a repository to host my final assigments for IBM courses from [*Data Science Professional Certificate*](https://www.coursera.org/professional-certificates/ibm-data-science).